 - 22. At least one (1) functioning fire extinguisher and one (1) first aid kit shall be on the subject property.
 Applicable signage stating the location of the fire extinguisher and first aid kit shall be placed on the subject property. - 23.
 One dry hydrant shall be placed on the property (added after ZPAC). - 24.
 The maximum height of the light pole shown in the lighting plan (Attachment 13) shall be twenty feet (20') (added after ZPAC). - 25.
-The owners of the business allowed by this special use permit acknowledge and agree to follow Kendall County's Right to Farm Clause. - 26.
-The property owner and operator of the business allowed by this special use permit shall follow all applicable Federal, State, and Local laws related to the operation of this type of business. - 27.
-Failure to comply with one or more of the above conditions or restrictions could result in the amendment or revocation of the special use permit. - 28.
-If one or more of the above conditions is declared invalid by a court of competent jurisdiction, the remaining conditions shall remain valid. - 29.
+No storage/shipping containers are allowed on the subject property (added by the RPC). - 26.
+The owners of the business allowed by this special use permit acknowledge and agree to follow Kendall County's Right to Farm Clause. - 27.
+The property owner and operator of the business allowed by this special use permit shall follow all applicable Federal, State, and Local laws related to the operation of this type of business. - 28.
+Failure to comply with one or more of the above conditions or restrictions could result in the amendment or revocation of the special use permit. - 29.
+If one or more of the above conditions is declared invalid by a court of competent jurisdiction, the remaining conditions shall remain valid. - 30.
 This special use permit shall be treated as a covenant running with the land and is binding on the successors, heirs, and assigns as to the same special use conducted on the property.